-Application for approval of the Legal Aid Commission (ACT) Enterprise Agreement 2017-2021.
+Application for approval of the Legal Aid Commission (ACT) Enterprise Agreement 2021-2022.

-- [1] An application has been made for approval of an enterprise agreement known as the Legal Aid Commission (ACT) Enterprise Agreement 2017-2021 (the Agreement).
-The application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
-It has been made by Legal Aid Commission ACT T/A Legal Aid ACT.
-The Agreement is a single enterprise agreement. - [2] The Employer has provided written undertakings.
-A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement. - [3] Subject to the undertakings referred to above, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 as are relevant to this application for approval have been met. - [4] The CPSU, the Community and Public Sector Union being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
-In accordance with s.201(2) I note that the Agreement covers the organisation.
+- [1] Legal Aid Commission (ACT) (the Employer) has made an application for the approval of the Legal Aid Commission (ACT) Enterprise Agreement 2021-2022 (the Agreement).
+The application was made under s.185 of the Fair Work Act 2009 (the Act).
+The Agreement is a single enterprise agreement. - [2] The Employer has provided written undertakings, a copy of which are attached as Annexure A to this decision.
+The undertakings can be accepted under s.190 of the Act because I am satisfied that they will not cause financial detriment to any employee covered by the Agreement and will not result in substantial changes to the Agreement.
+The undertakings are taken to be a term of the agreement pursuant to s.191 of the Act. - [3] Subject to the Employer's undertakings, I am satisfied that each relevant requirement in sections 186, 187, 188 and 190 of the Act has been met. - [4] I note that Clause 69.7 Annual Leave is potentially inconsistent with the National Employment Standards (NES).
+Noting the undertaking provided by the Employer, I am satisfied that the more beneficial entitlements of the NES will prevail where there is an inconsistency between the Agreement and the NES. - [5] The CPSU, the Community and Public Sector Union (CPSU) was a bargaining representative for the Agreement and has given notice under s.183 of the Act that it wants the Agreement to cover it.
+In accordance with s.201(2) I note that the Agreement covers the CPSU.

-[5] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 29 August 2019.
-The nominal expiry date of the Agreement is 31 October 2021.
+[6] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 6 May 2022.
+The nominal expiry date of the Agreement is 31 October 2022.